cckuqui/CCSAO-Sentencing/README.md

 # CCSAO-Sentencing

-Data visualization dashboard from analysis of judicial sentencing data from the Cook County State's Attorneys Office (CCSAO) in Cook County, Illinois.
+This repository houses the code for a Data visualization dashboard analyzing judicial sentencing data for felony cases processed by the Cook County State's Attorneys Office (CCSAO) in Cook County, Illinois.
+For the purposes of this project, the data has been filtered to only include cases from 2010-2019.

 ![Image retrived from Slaferek Callihoo Criminal Defence Lawyers website on 20/07/2020](https://www.slafereklaw.ca/wp-content/uploads/2019/06/Criminal-Sentencing.jpg)

 ## Background
-In early 2018, the State’s Attorney (judicial prosecutor’s office) in Cook County, Illinois – where the city of Chicago is located – made public a series of unfiltered datasets on all felony criminal cases processed in Cook County, as part of an initiative to increase transparency in the criminal justice system.
+[In late 2017](https://www.cookcountystatesattorney.org/news/cook-county-state-s-attorney-kim-foxx-announces-release-office-s-first-online-data-report), the State’s Attorney (judicial prosecutor’s office) in Cook County, Illinois – where the city of Chicago is located – made public a series of unfiltered datasets on all felony criminal cases processed in Cook County as part of an initiative to increase transparency in the criminal justice system.
 The case-level datasets contain anonymized information about every felony case processed by the State’s Attorney’s Office (SAO) dating back to roughly 2010, and have been provided for free so that any person or group can analyze the data and share the results publicly.

 There are 4 datasets, representing the four stages of interaction with the SAO during the legal process:
 1. A demographic analysis of persons found “guilty” of a felony charge (i.e. age, race, gender)